dial-once/node-mongoat/README.md

 It does not provides any ODM, model specifications, validation, or things that would force you to use it in a specific way.
 Mongoat is designed to be used in a MongoDB way: your way.

-## Documentation
-Because Mongoat is written on top of the mongodb native driver, you can find more about [here](http://mongodb.github.io/node-mongodb-native/2.0/api/)

 ## Features
 - Hooks (pre/post actions: afterSave, beforeSave, etc.)
 - Datetime documents easily (createdAt & updatedAt)